| Why You Need Title Insurance When you buy a home, you want to be certain that it is safely yours.

 did eventually meet John's legitimate wife - in a court of law when

+she claimed her legal right to the property.
+How Title Insurance Protects Are homeowners helpless against these and other pitfalls?
 Absolutely not.
 You can safeguard your real estate investment against

 these and other "horrors" with an owner's title insurance policy